-The license is valid for 65 days from the date that it is issued.
+The marriage license is valid for 65 days from the date that it is issued.

-Public Act 17-54 will require that for minors 16 and 17 years old, the Probate Court Judge of the jurisdiction in which the minor resides must approve the issuance of a marriage license.
-For minors under 16 years of age, no marriage license may be issued.
+Public Act 17-54 require minors 16 and 17 years old to petition the Probate Court Judge of the jurisdiction in which the minor resides.
+The Probate Judge must approve the issuance of a marriage license.
+For minors under 16 years of age, no marriage license may be issued under any circumstance.